Oenothera

 Oenothera glaziovianared-sepal evening-primrose

-Distribution: Occasional garden escape west of the Cascades in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California; also in scattered locations in the eastern U.S.

 Habitat: Disturbed soil.